JASA-Authors/LPMEUGS-experiments/README.md

 7. Model 5.R will generate the result for the Table 7.
 8. Model 6.R will generate the result for the Table 1 in the Appendix B.

-### results

-This folder contains the results from running the code in the simulation-full folder and real-data-code folder.

-1. For "ModelX_a_b.csv" file, it records the errors for model X when n=a and p=b.
-The last two rows are mean and std.
-2. For "table2_a_b.csv" file, it records the errors for table 2 when n=a and p=b.
-The last two rows are mean and std.
-3. For "real_data_result.csv" file, it records the Specificity, Sensitivity, and Matthews Correlation Coefficien (MCC) for real data codes.
-The last two rows are mean and std.

 ### data

-This folder contains the real dataset dataset for the real data analysis.
+This folder contains the dataset for the real data analysis.
 The dataset is publicly avaliable at  https://bioinformatics.mdanderson.org/public-datasets/ .
 Please download the data file named "MDA133: Clinical Data and dChip MBEI value Files" from this link.
-We have modified the dataset for data analysis.

-1. "label.csv" is the true label.
-2. "data_breast.csv" is the dataset.
-3. old.zip is the original format of the above two documents.
-In this file, there are two excel documents named "MDA133CompleteInfo20070319.xls" and "MDA133PredictorTrainAndValidation.xls".
-Here is how we modified these two datasets:
+"old.zip" in the folder contians the original data files downloaded from the above link.
+In this zip file, there are two excel documents named "MDA133CompleteInfo20070319.xls" and "MDA133PredictorTrainAndValidation.xls".
+We create the two data files used in the real data anlaysis as follows:
-    *  We used the column "pCR" in "MDA133CompleteInfo20070319.xls" as our label which is the "label.csv".
+    *  We used the column "pCR" in "MDA133CompleteInfo20070319.xls" as our label which is the "label.csv". "label.csv" contians the true class labels.
-    *  We deleted the header and genes name in "MDA133PredictorTrainAndValidation.xls" and built our "data_breast.csv".
+    *  We deleted the header and genes name in "MDA133PredictorTrainAndValidation.xls" and built "data_breast.csv". "data_breast.csv" contains the breast cancel data we used in real data analysis.

 ### real-data-code

 This folder contrains the codes to reproduce the real data analysis results presented in Section 5 in the paper.
 1. plots.R will generate two plots.
 1.png is Figure 1 in the paper.
 2.png is Figure 2 in the paper.
 2. real_data.R will generate the analysis results presented in Table 8.
-The codes will generate the Specificity, Sensitivity, and Matthews Correlation Coefficien (MCC) for each method in each time simulation.
+The codes will generate the Specificity, Sensitivity, and Matthews Correlation Coefficien (MCC) for each method over 100 stratified samples.

+### results

+This folder contains the results from running the code in the simulation-full folder and real-data-code folder.

+1. For a file named like "ModelX_a_b.csv" file, it records the errors for model X when n=a and p=b.
+The last two rows are column mean and column std.
+2. For a file named like "table2_a_b.csv" file, it records the errors for table 2 when n=a and p=b.
+The last two rows are column mean and column std.
+3. For "real_data_result.csv" file, it records the Specificity, Sensitivity, and Matthews Correlation Coefficien (MCC) for real data codes.
+The last two rows are column mean and column std.

 ### figures